coder/code-server/README.md

 # code-server

-Run [VS Code](https://github.com/Microsoft/vscode) on any machine anywhere and access it in the browser.
+Run [VS Code OSS](https://github.com/Microsoft/vscode) on any machine anywhere and access it in the browser.

 - **Code everywhere:** Code on your Chromebook, tablet, and laptop with a consistent dev environment.
 Develop on a Linux machine and pick up from any